apache/airflow/docs/apache-airflow/howto/operator/time.rst

 TimeSensorAsync
 ===============

-Use the :class:`~airflow.sensors.time_sensor.TimeSensorAsync` to end sensing after time specified.
+Use the :class:`~airflow.providers.standard.sensors.time_sensor.TimeSensorAsync` to end sensing after time specified.
 It is an async version of the operator and requires Triggerer to run.

 .. exampleinclude:: /../../airflow/example_dags/example_sensors.py